 Where did we begin?

-As a Dutch company, we started by making our product available in Dutch and English.
+As a Dutch company, we started by making our products available in Dutch and English.
 We thought we’d see if we could be an alternative to US companies and serve the non-English speaking market.
 So we added German next, to see if it affected conversion rates.
 When that went well, we decided to add additional European languages to capture even more of the market.
 Since then, we’ve added more and more languages, as our clients have requested them.

 What languages do we offer?